ARISE-Initiative/robosuite/README.md

 * a modular design that offers great flexibility in designing new robot simulation environments;
 * a high-quality implementation of robot controllers and off-the-shelf learning algorithms to lower the barriers to entry.

 This framework was originally developed in late 2017 by researchers in [Stanford Vision and Learning Lab](http://svl.stanford.edu) (SVL) as an internal tool for robot learning research.
-Now, it is actively maintained and used for robotics research projects in SVL, the [UT Robot Perception and Learning Lab](http://rpl.cs.utexas.edu) (RPL) and NVIDIA [Genearlist Embodied Agent Research Group](https://research.nvidia.com/labs/gear/) (GEAR).
+Now, it is actively maintained and used for robotics research projects in SVL, the [UT Robot Perception and Learning Lab](http://rpl.cs.utexas.edu) (RPL) and NVIDIA [Generalist Embodied Agent Research Group](https://research.nvidia.com/labs/gear/) (GEAR).
 We welcome community contributions to this project.
 For details, please check out our [contributing guidelines](CONTRIBUTING.md).

 **Robosuite** offers a modular design of APIs for building new environments, robot embodiments, and robot controllers with procedural generation.
 We highlight these primary features below: